CraftTweaker/CraftTweaker-Addon-Template/docsOut/mods/my/super/Registry.md

 As you can see, you can use Strings.
  Generally you can use Strings, primitives or even lists/arrays of them

- Though I have to admit Lists/Arrays haven't been tested that well, so be careful on the generated code.
+ Though I have to admit Lists/Arrays haven't been tested that well, so be careful with the generated code.

 ```zenscript
 mods.my.super.Registry.removeABadRecipe(name as String);